 - When the pan has come up to temperature, gently place the fish in the pan and cook for 1.5 minutes on each side.
 Use a fish slice to carefully turn the fish (flat fish is delicate).
 The fish should be slightly golden brown in colour.
 Remove the fish from the pan and set aside.

 - In the pan melt the unsalted butter.
 Add the capers and broccolini and sauté for 1-2 minutes, turning often.
 Finish with a squeeze of lemon and freshly chopped parsley.

-- Move the brocollini to the edge of the pan and add the fish back into the pan for a minute or so of cooking on each side.
+- Move the broccolini to the edge of the pan and add the fish back into the pan for a minute or so of cooking.